-- Public Reporting by the Pennsylvania Health Care Quality Alliance (PHCQA) - Quality Improvement with Benchmarking by the Commission on Cancer, National Cancer Database - Regulatory and Accreditation, Commission on Cancer (CoC) Standards
+Public Reporting - Pennsylvania Health Care Quality Alliance (PHCQA)

+Quality Improvement and Benchmarking - Commission on Cancer, National Cancer Database

+Regulatory and Accrediation - Commission on Cancer Standards, Cancer Program Practice Profile Reports, Cancer Quality Improvement Program, Rapid Quality Reporting System

 4a.2.
 Feedback on the measure by those being measured or others.
 Three criteria demonstrate feedback: 1) those being measured have been given performance results or data, as well as assistance with interpreting the measure results and data; 2) those being measured and other users have been given an opportunity to provide feedback on the measure performance or implementation; 3) this feedback has been considered when changes are incorporated into the measure